Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 ==================================

-The latest version of each project package (if any) is always visible on the Project Dashboard (see ?).
+The latest version of each project package (if any) is always visible on the Project Dashboard (see :ref:`an-example-of-project-dashboard`).
 The latest version can immediately be downloaded by clicking on the "Download" link or visit the complete list of packages and release by clicking on the "[View ALL project files]" link.